benmkent/umbridge-servers/cookie-benchmark/README.md

 ```
 docker run -p 4242:4242 -it benmkent/cookiebenchmark:latest
 ```
+The compressed size of the container is 754.5 MB.

 The Docker container serves four models
 - forward: the forward elliptic model with configurable model inputs